 The southern end of this trail from route 305 to Brush Ridge road is good single track, mostly dirt with some rocks where it passes through the former iron mining area.
 It is a climb to Brush Ridge, but not unreasonable.
 There is low brush growing in with prickers, but it’s not too bad.
 Regular traffic would help!

 From Brush Ridge road north to the stream we have cut tons of brush; this segment is entirely passable as of May 2025.
 There are still seedlings on the trail in places.
-The few trees down can be stepped over, bypassed, or jumped!
+A handfull of downed trees can all be stepped over, bypassed, or jumped!
 The hill down to the stream is fairly steep and a bit washed out, probably a bit steeper than Goose Club trail.
-A stream ford near the bottom has a big tree down in the middle of it, but it is now passable on horseback.
-The ford is relatively easy.

 Parts of Dixon trail are signed “Ski trail”, which is rather confusing.
 Hopefully all that will be fixed in 2026 trail projects.